-Facial feminization surgery is a series of procedures tailored for each individual transgender woman to feminize facial features.
-Facial feminization may include open or endoscopic brow lift, lowering of the hairline, rhinoplasty, mandible angle reduction, reduction of the supraorbital rim (brow bone), orthognathic surgery and setback of the frontal sinus.
+Facial gender confirmation surgery, also known as facial feminization surgery (FFS) is a series of procedures tailored for individual transgender patients to feminize facial features in the treatment of gender dysphoria.
+Facial feminization may include eyebrow lift, lowering of the hairline, cheek augmentation, nose surgery/rhinoplasty, upper lip lift, jaw reduction, chin shaping, reduction of the brow bone, setback/reduction of the forehead, and 'trach shave,' a reduction of thyroid cartilage.

 Frequently Asked Questions